RMS Empress of Canada (1960): Design

-As it had proven popular with the other two new "Empresses" her aluminium funnel (which was of a different design to them) was placed amidships with divided uptakes, thus ensuring a 210 ft long view through the public rooms.
+As it had proven popular with the other two new "Empresses" her aluminium funnel (which was of a different design to theirs) was placed amidships with divided uptakes, thus ensuring a 210 ft long view through the public rooms.
 She had full air-conditioning with accommodation divided into 192 first class passengers and 856 tourist class.
 All first class cabins and 70% of tourist class had private facilities.
 The indoor pool, cinema and two-floor high Canada Room were shared by both classes.
 During the cruise seasons, the vessel operated as a one class ship.
 The interior was designed by Patrick McBride of McInnis, Gardiner and Paul Gell.

 Construction

 The order for the vessel was announced on 3 January 1958 with the £7.5 million contract being awarded to the Vickers-Armstrong yard in Walker, Newcastle upon Tyne on the River Tyne in England.
 This company had built Empress of England on the same slip four years previously.
-The keel was laid in January 1959, the vessel's name was announced on 11 January 1960 and she was launched on 10 May 1960.
-One day before the French liner SS France was launched. by Olive Diefenbaker, the wife of the Canadian Prime Minister.
+The keel was laid in January 1959, the vessel's name was announced on 11 January 1960 and she was launched on 10 May 1960, one day before the French liner SS France was launched. by Olive Diefenbaker, the wife of the Canadian Prime Minister.

 In February 1961 the vessel was moved into the dry dock at Swan Hunter & Wigham Richardson's yard at Wallsend.
 A month later, on 7 March 1961, she departed for her trials in the Firth of Clyde where on 10 March her performance was checked over the Firth of Clyde's Arran measured mile.
 Following the vessel's return to Vickers-Armstrong for correction of some minor defects she departed for Liverpool late on 25 March 1961, arriving two days later.

 On 29 March what was subsequently to be the company's last passenger liner was commissioned into Canadian Pacific service at Liverpool.
 She remained at Liverpool for a month during which time she was open for inspection by the travel trade and reporters.